What Is IRS Form 8938?

 - Any financial instrument or contract that has an issuer or counterparty that isn't a U.S. person

-Personal residences and rental properties don't have to be reported if they're not held by a foreign partnership, corporation, trust, or estate.
+- Personal residences and rental properties—only if they're held by a foreign partnership, corporation, trust, or estate.

 Technically, all U.S. taxpayers are subject to FATCA, but only under certain circumstances.
-The IRS's Form 8938 instructions refer to "specified individuals" and explain when reporting is required.
+The IRS Form 8938 instructions refer to "specified individuals" and "specified domestic entities," and explain when reporting is required.

 Taxpayers who aren't required to file tax returns because they earn less than the income filing requirements—the same as the standard deduction for most non-dependents as of 2020—do not have to file Form 8938.